golang/proposal/design/go2draft-type-parameters.md

 * No currying.
   There is no way to specify only some of the type arguments, other than by using a helper function or a wrapper type.
+  All type arguments must be either explicitly passed or inferred at instantiation time.
 * No variadic type parameters.
   There is no support for variadic type parameters, which would permit writing a single generic function that takes different numbers of